 I am an independent author of children's books.
-I am also and more importantly, a mother of 3 adult sons and grandmother of two gorgeous boys; a USMC veteran, and was a nurse for almost 18 years (now retired from nursing).
+I am also and more importantly, a mother of 3 adult sons and grandmother of two gorgeous boys; a USMC veteran, and was a nurse for more than 15 years.
 My most enjoyable activities are video chatting with my grandchildren, reading, writing, and dancing, to name a few.
 My biggest pet-peeves are tardiness and lack of honesty.
 I strongly believe in "the golden rule" of doing unto others as you would have done unto you, and have learned that giving is much more satisfying than receiving.

-Books and writing have been a passion of mine ever since I can remember and stories just "pop" into my head at any time.
+Books and writing have been my passion ever since I can remember and stories just "pop" into my head at all times.
 When my children were little I made up stories for them but never had the chance to write them.
-Now that they are grown I am writing children's books loosely based on those stories (with some improvements).
-My first two book series are "gendered" by name; however, they are meant to be enjoyed by boys and girls alike!
+Now that they are grown I am writing and illustrating children's books loosely based on those stories.